sodium-glucose co-transporter 2 (SGLT2) inhibitors

 - Patients stabilized on a diabetic regimen who are exposed to stress, fever, trauma, infection, or surgery may require administration of insulin.

-- PO: Administer once daily in the morning without regard to food.
+- PO: Administer once daily in the morning with or without food.